-How to overcome Pride?
+How to overcome pride?

-“When someone invites you to a wedding, don’t sit in the most important seat.
+According to Luke 14:7-11 (Don’t Make Yourself Important), “When someone invites you to a wedding, don’t sit in the most important seat.
 They may have invited someone more important than you.
 And if you are sitting in the most important seat, they will come to you and say, ‘Give this man your seat!’
-Then you will have to move down to the last place and be embarrassed.
-“So when someone invites you, go sit in the seat that is not important.
+Then you will have to move down to the last place and be embarrassed.”
+So when someone invites you, go sit in the seat that is not important.
 Then they will come to you and say, ‘Friend, move up here to this better place!’
 What an honor this will be for you in front of all the other guests.
 Everyone who makes themselves important will be made humble.
 But everyone who makes themselves humble will be made important.”

-There were some people who thought they were very good and looked down on everyone else.
-Jesus used this story to teach them: “One time there was a Pharisee* and a tax collector.* One day they both went to the Temple* to pray.
+Luke 18:9-14 (Being Right with God) explains that some people thought they were perfect and looked down on everyone else.
+Jesus used this story to teach them: “One time there was a Pharisee* and a tax collector.* One day, they both went to the temple to pray.
 The Pharisee stood alone, away from the tax collector.
-When the Pharisee prayed, he said, ‘O God, I thank you that I am not as bad as other People.
+When the Pharisee prayed, he said, ‘O God, I thank you that I am not as bad as other people.
 I am not like men who steal, cheat, or commit adultery.* I thank you that I am better than this tax collector.
-I fast* twice a week, and I give a tenth of everything I get!’
-“The tax collector stood alone too.
+I fast* twice a week, and I give a tenth of everything I get!
+The tax collector also stood alone.
 But when he prayed, he would not even look up to heaven.
 He felt very humble before God.
 He said, ‘O God, have mercy on me.
 I am a sinner!’
 I tell you, when this man finished his prayer and went home, he was right with God.
-But the Pharisee, who felt that he was better than others, was not right with God.
+But the Pharisee, who felt he was better than others, was not right with God.
 People who make themselves important will be made humble.
 But those who make themselves humble will be made important.”

 God resisteth the proud, but giveth grace unto the humble.
 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 (James 4:6-7)